microprediction/timemachines/README.md

 - If returning a single value:
      - This should be an estimate of y[0] if y is a vector.
      - The elements y[1:] are to be treated as exogenous variables, not known in advance.

-     - The vector a is used to pass "known in advance" variables
+- The scalar, or vector a is used to pass "known in advance" variables

 - Missing data passed as np.nan